ory/docs/docs/keto/index.md

 ## Ory Permission Language

 The Ory Permission Language (OPL) is a developer-friendly configuration language defined as a subset of [TypeScript](https://www.typescriptlang.org/).
-It's designed to be easy to learn and has a familiar source in contrary to other, proprietary languages used to represent permissions, such as Rego or Casbin.
+It's designed to be quick to learn and has a familiar source in contrary to other, proprietary languages used to represent permissions, such as Rego or Casbin.

 :::tip